shinjam3/standard_apparel/README.md

-# Non-Profit MERN Stack eCommerce Website: Standard Apparel (2020)
+# A MERN Stack eCommerce Website Template: Standard Apparel (2020)

 ## Software Used: